 Recovering at home: A stroke client’s journey with Cavendish Homecare

 At Cavendish Homecare, we recognise that the recovery journey following a stroke is unique and care must be tailored accordingly.
 Many stroke clients choose the option of receiving stroke care at home, as it allows them to remain in a familiar environment with access to caregivers, family, and friends.
-In this case study, Deputy Nurse Manager Esnart Namakando, describes the progress of a stroke client following their discharge from the rehabilitation unit, highlighting how Cavendish Homecare’s client management facilitated this transition and recovery.
+This case study describes the progress of a stroke client following their discharge from the rehabilitation unit, highlighting how Cavendish Homecare’s client management facilitated this transition and recovery.

 Our client’s journey